C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: Introduction

+In a \textbf{second part of our paper}, we consider the fundamental group $\Gamma$ of a connected compact $3$-manifold $M$, and we prove Claim (iv) of Theorem~\ref{MainResult}.
+Whenever $\Gamma$ is the fundamental group of the graph of groups given by some Kneser-Milnor or JSJ decomposition of $M$, the group $\Gamma$ has a canonical action on the corresponding Bass-Serre tree, and the results of Part I apply.

-\emph{Remark on groups of surfaces and groups of $3$-manifolds.} Let $S$ be a connected compact surface.
-It follows from the classification of surfaces and from elementary arguments (compare with \cite{HaPr--07}) that the following three properties are equivalent: \begin{itemize} \item[(i)] $S$ is not homeomorphic to a disc, a sphere, a projective plane, an annulus, a M\"obius band, a $2$-torus, or a Klein bottle; \item[(ii)] $\Gamma$ is icc (namely all its conjugacy classes other than $\{1\}$ are infinite); or equivalently the von Neumann algebra of $\Gamma$ is a factor of type $II_1$; \item[(iii)] $\Gamma$ is C$^*$-simple. \end{itemize} If $\Gamma$ is now the fundamental group of a connected compact $3$-manifold, the equivalence of (ii) and (iii) does not carry over.
-Indeed, the fundamental group of a Sol manifold can be icc, and is never C$^*$-simple.
-In some sense, Propositions \ref{orientable} and \ref{nonorientable} provide the $3$-dimensional analogue of the equivalence $(i) \Longleftrightarrow (iii)$.
+In this introduction, rather than describing precisely the case of $3$-manifold groups, let us first record the much simpler situation of fundamental groups of surfaces.
+Let us recall that a group is \begin{itemize} \item[$\bullet$] \emph{icc} if it is infinite and if all its conjugacy classes other than $\{1\}$ are infinite. \end{itemize} Let $S$ be a connected compact surface, with fundamental group $\Gamma$.
+It follows from the classification of surfaces and from elementary arguments (compare with \cite{HaPr--07}) that the following three properties are equivalent: \begin{itemize} \item[(i)] $S$ is not diffeomorphic to a disc, a sphere, a projective plane, an annulus, a M\"obius band, a $2$-torus, or a Klein bottle; \item[(ii)] $\Gamma$ is icc, or equivalently the von Neumann algebra of $\Gamma$ is a factor of type $II_1$; \item[(iii)] $\Gamma$ is C$^*$-simple. \end{itemize} If $\Gamma$ is now the fundamental group of a connected compact $3$-manifold, the equivalence of (ii) and (iii) does not carry over.
+Indeed, the fundamental group of a Sol-manifold can be icc, and is never C$^*$-simple.
+In some sense, Claim (iv) of Theorem \ref{MainResult} provides the $3$-dimensional analogue of these equivalences.

 .2cm

 We are grateful to Luc Guyot for suggesting that most of our propositions establish not only that some $\Gamma$ is a Powers group, but also that any subnormal subgroup $N \ne \{1\}$ is a Powers group, and for many other comments on preliminary versions of this paper.
 We are also grateful to Laurent Bartholdi, Bachir Bekka, Ken Dykema, Yves Stalder, and Nicolas Monod for helpful remarks.